rezervemoney/gitbooks/roadmap-path-to-1-billion-fdv.md

 ## Phase 2 — Cross-Chain Bridgeheads

 With Sonic conquered, Rezerve starts branching outward.
-By using LayerZero's OFT standard, we can securely bridge RZR to Ethereum L2s, Solana and BNB, accompanied by outpost treasuries that seed the first liquidity on each frontier.&#x20;
+By using LayerZero's OFT standard, we can securely bridge RZR to Ethereum L2s, Solana and BNB, accompanied by outpost treasuries that seed the first liquidity on each frontier.

 We start to hit EVM and non-EVM chains together, massively outreaching various communities that go beyond the Sonic ecosystem.
 Chain-specific “Ambassador DAOs” localise campaigns so that a Solana trader hears a different pitch than an Arbitrum yield-farmer, yet both plug into the same global treasury and vote.